-Before you create a pricing strategy for your app, it is important to do research: explore what prices are used for similar apps in your category and niche and define the real price range for your app.
+Before you create a pricing strategy for your app, it is important to do research: explore what prices are used for similar apps in your category and app niche, define the real price range for your app.
 This range can differ from one category to another.
 You can to choose increase or decrease price depending on what exclusive feature your app can offer.
 And don’t forget to look through free apps in your niche.
 It will be hard to compete with free apps if they have the same features and value as yours.

 Pricing your Android app

 First, while a lot of people price their apps at the $0.99 price point, it’s not necessarily the best price for your app by default.
 But it’s the minimal price you can put for the app.

 $0.99 is a good price for a game that kids are going to buy because it’s easy for them to convince their parents to spend a buck on a game.

 When it comes to utility apps, there’s generally a sense that you get what you pay for, so people might actually choose a slightly higher priced app in the same category.